wangjuncongyu/DeepCHM/README.md

-# DeepCHM: Code, dataset, and a detailed version of the paper "Chromosome Detection in Metaphase Cell Images Using Morphological Priors".
+# Code, dataset, and a detailed version of the paper "Chromosome Detection in Metaphase Cell Images Using Morphological Priors".
 (Accepted by IEEE JBHI)
 A tensorflow (>2.0) project for chromosome detection in metaphase cell images

 > This is a one-stage detector for chromosome detection using skelecton-guided rotated anchors。